leanprover/logic_and_proof_lean3/semantics_of_first_order_logic.rst

 Soundness and Completeness
 --------------------------

-In propositional logic, we saw a close connection between the provable formulas and the tautologies --- specifically, a formula is provable if and only if it is a tautology.
+In propositional logic, we saw a close connection between the provable formulas and the tautologies---specifically, a formula is provable if and only if it is a tautology.
 More generally, we say that a formula :math:`A` is a logical consequence of a set of hypotheses, :math:`\Gamma`, if and only if there is a natural deduction proof of :math:`A` from :math:`\Gamma`.
 It turns out that the analogous statements hold for first order logic.

-The "soundness" direction --- the fact that if :math:`A` is provable from :math:`\Gamma` then :math:`A` is true in any model of :math:`\Gamma` --- holds for reasons that are similar to the reasons it holds in the propositional case.
+The "soundness" direction---the fact that if :math:`A` is provable from :math:`\Gamma` then :math:`A` is true in any model of :math:`\Gamma`---holds for reasons that are similar to the reasons it holds in the propositional case.
 Specifically, the proof proceeds by showing that each rule of natural deduction preserves the truth in a model.

 The completeness theorem for first order logic was first proved by Kurt Gödel in his 1929 dissertation.
 Another, simpler proof was later provided by Leon Henkin.